-14. The Great Bean Hole Bake
+16. The Great Bean Hole Bake

 - 1. Beans will be inspected at each troop's site between 8:00 and 9:00 AM by an adult representative from the neighboring troop to its right.
 Beans should NOT be boiled prior to inspection. - 2.
 Beans must be underground by 10 am and baked for a minimum of 2 hours, but must be out by 3 PM. - 3.
 Only navy pea beans can be used. - 4.
-An adult from the troop to your left has to be at your site when you open your hole. - 5.
-At 3:15 PM the covered bean pots will be brought to the inspection table in the Leidman Lodge by the Senior Patrol Leader or his designated representative along with the Scoutmaster or his designated representative who has the ladle. - 6.
-The pots will be opened one by one by the SPL or his designated representative will be given a numbered cup and he will take one scoop out of the pot and put in into the cup and then give the cup to the judges for testing.
+An adult from the troop to your left has to be at your site whe you open your hole. - 5.
+At 3:15 PM the covered bean pots will be brought to the inspection table in the Leidman Lodge by the Senior Patrol Leader or his designated representative along with the Scoutmaster or his designated representative who has the ladle. - The pots will be opened one by one by the SPL or his designated representative will be given a numbered cup and he will take one scoop out of the pot and put in.

-See the following diagram and suggestions for tips and suggestions.
+See diagram above and tips and suggestions.